'Haseen Dillruba' screenwriter Kanika Dhillon gets featured on international Bollywood magazine cover | english.lokmat.com

 'Haseen Dillruba' screenwriter Kanika Dhillon gets featured on international Bollywood magazine cover

-Bollywood screenwriter Kanika Dhillon, who has contributed her writings to movies like 'Guilty', 'Om Shanti Om', 'Kedarnath' and more, has become the first-ever writer to feature on the cover of an international Bollywood magazine.
+Bollywood screenwriter Kanika Dhillon, who has contributed her writings to movies like 'Haseen Dillruba', 'Manmarziyaan', and more, has become the first-ever writer to feature on the cover of an international Bollywood magazine.

-Bollywood screenwriter Kanika Dhillon, who has contributed her writings to movies like 'Guilty', 'Om Shanti Om', 'Kedarnath' and more, has become the first-ever writer to feature on the cover of an international Bollywood magazine.
+Bollywood screenwriter Kanika Dhillon, who has contributed her writings to movies like 'Haseen Dillruba', 'Manmarziyaan', and more, has become the first-ever writer to feature on the cover of an international Bollywood magazine.

 The German magazine ISHQ is celebrating the phenomenal filmography of Kanika in their latest issue.
 The ace writer-producer is a vision to behold in a white dress paired with silver jewellery as she turns the cover-girl for the magazine.